Age doesn't matter.

 What’s in the Book

 In the end, she discovered that the state-imposed Emergency Manager was a dictatorship that took away the people’s democracy.
 And, she says, when the voices of the people are silenced, their ability to get their needs met is taken away.
 This silencing happened when Michigan voters repealed the Emergency Manager law in 2012.
-It was then replaced by the Legislature with a new Emergency Manager law within days of the election.
+Within days of the election, the Legislature replaced it with a new Emergency Manager law.

 On page 93 of her book, Dr. Mona makes the connection between the lead water crises in Washington, D.C., and Flint and inadequate political representation.